Chung-Ang University: Recent history

 Bum Hoon Park was inaugurated as the 12th university president in February 2005.
-His first major responsibility was overseeing the evaluation conducted by the Korean Council for University Education, along with initiatives involving capital marketing, the BK21 project, the establishment of the Professional Graduate School of Law, and other national programs.
+His first major responsibility was overseeing the evaluation conducted by the Korean Council for University Education, as well as initiatives involving capital marketing, the BK21 project, the establishment of the Professional Graduate School of Law, and other national programs.

-Following the restructuring of undergraduate programs, the university conducted a comprehensive review of new student admissions, current student registration, financial status, and overall management of its three professional schools and 11 specialized schools.
-The goal was to identify areas for improvement and enhance the quality of education.
-Consequently, 32 out of 42 faculty members from the professional and specialized schools were reassigned to the general graduate school, and 10 positions were eliminated.
-The reassigned faculty formed the core of a newly established Research Priority Group.
+Following the restructuring of undergraduate programs the university conducted a comprehensive review of new student admissions, current student registration, financial status, and overall management of its three professional schools and eleven specialised schools, seeking to identify areas for improvement and enhance the quality of education.
+Consequently, 32 of the 42 faculty members in the professional and specialised schools were reassigned to the general graduate school and 10 positions were eliminated, with the reassigned faculty members forming the core of a newly established Research Priority Group.

-The development plan known as DRAGON 2018 (2001–2004), initiated under the 11th president to guide the university toward its centennial vision, was rebranded as CAU2018+ (2005–2008).
-CAU2018+ included detailed valuation indices for various sectors and outlined projected revenue sources.
-The plan was executed in two phases to achieve its strategic goals.
+The development plan known as DRAGON 2018 (for 2001–2004) initiated under the 11th president to guide the university toward its centennial vision was rebranded as CAU2018+ (for 2005–2008).
+The new plan was executed in two phases to achieve its strategic goals, and included detailed valuation indices for various sectors and outlined projected revenue sources.
+Between 2005 and 2009 the university secured KRW 40 billion in development funds, KRW 166.3 billion in external research grants, and KRW 17.3 billion in government funding.
+The total of KRW 223.6 billion represented the largest amount of financial support in the university's history.

-During the first four years of Park's presidency, significant investments were made in educational and research infrastructure.
-In February 2007, the nation's largest Law Hall was completed.
-A master plan was also developed for constructing the Pharmacy and Natural Sciences R&D Centers near the main entrance of Campus 1, and an Engineering R&D Center adjacent to the gymnasium.
+During the first four years of Park's presidency significant investments were made in educational and research infrastructure.
+In February 2007 the nation's largest Law Hall was completed, and a master plan was developed for constructing Pharmacy and Natural Sciences R&D Centers near the main entrance of Campus 1, plus an Engineering R&D Center adjacent to the gymnasium.

-In November 2007, the university obtained approval from Hanam-si for the development of a tertiary campus in Hanam.
-The site, formerly Camp Colbern, a U.S. Army installation spanning 86,000 pyeong, was to be redeveloped for academic use, with dedicated teams organized by subject area.

-244 full-time teaching staff were recruited between 2005 and 2009.
-In the first semester of 2009, 25 full-time and part-time staff were recruited.
-Law and Medical Schools were established in March 2009.
+In November 2007 the university obtained approval for the development of a tertiary campus in Hanam on the site of the former Camp Colbern, a U.S. Army installation.
+With an area of 86,000 pyeong the site was redeveloped for academic use, with dedicated teams organised by subject area.
+244 full-time teaching staff were recruited between 2005 and 2009, and 25 full-time and part-time staff in the first semester of 2009.
+The Law and Medical Schools were established there in March 2009.